 What Current Player on the Roster Will He Replace?

 McKinney will replace Harmon who was moved to the Lions.
 Eventually, he’ll replace McCourty as the team’s starting free safety

 What is his ST Value?

-Bryant’s highlight reel tape from Stadium can be seen here:
+McKinney’s highlight reel tape from JustBombs can be seen here: